Mathcamp 2022 will be a residential program! Learn more.

 We need each student to enter their full travel itinerary on our online registration page (available for admitted students here) by May 15, 2022, along with their camp registration.
 If you are driving, please provide an approximate arrival/departure time.

-Departure: Any time of day on August 9 is OK for departure, though almost all students depart first thing in the morning (so the dorm is quite empty by mid-day).
+Departure: Any time of day on August 7 is fine for departure, though almost all students depart first thing in the morning (so the dorm is quite empty by mid-day).
 Flying out very early in the morning (e.g. on a 6am flight) is (surprisingly) absolutely fine, since the night before is an official camp "all-nighter."
 The last official meal is lunch on Sunday at noon (although most students do leave before lunch).

-Where to Travel: The airport for Mathcamp 2020 is Burlington International Airport (BTV) in South Burlington, Vermont.
-The closest train station to Mathcamp is in Essex Junction, VT, and buses (e.g. Greyhound and Megabus) stop in Burlington, VT.
+Where to Travel: The airport for Mathcamp 2022 is Portland International Jetport (PWM) in Portland, Maine.
+The closest train station to Mathcamp is in Portland, ME, and buses (e.g. Greyhound and Megabus) stop in Portland, ME.

 Travelers under 15: Most airlines offer an "unaccompanied minor" (UM) service for children flying alone.
-Since we will meet each student at the airport and escort him or her to Champlain College, Mathcamp does not recommend this service.
+Since we will meet each student at the airport and escort him or her to Colby College, Mathcamp does not recommend this service.
 However, some airlines require it for passengers under 15.
 The policies and cost (usually $25 - $125 each way) vary by airline; for more detailed information, visit your airline's webpage or see this summary.

 All students traveling on their own will be met by the Mathcamp welcome party immediately upon arrival.
 Members of the welcome party will be wearing Mathcamp T-shirts.
 Look for a white placard reading "Mathcamp" in blue letters.